What is power take-off?

 Power take-off (PTO) is a device that transfers an engine's mechanical power to another piece of equipment.
 A PTO allows the hosting energy source to transmit power to additional equipment that does not have its own engine or motor.
-For example, a PTO helps to run a jackhammer using a tractor engine.
+For example, a PTO can help run a jackhammer using a tractor's engine.
 PTOs are commonly used in farming equipment, trucks and commercial vehicles.

-Several types of hydraulic, pneumatic and mechanical PTO applications include agriculture equipment like wood chippers, harvesters, hay balers to commercial vehicle tools like carpet-cleaning vacuums, water pumps and mechanical arms.
+Several types of hydraulic, pneumatic and mechanical PTO applications include agriculture equipment like wood chippers, harvesters, hay balers, and commercial vehicle tools like carpet-cleaning vacuums, water pumps and mechanical arms.

 PTO was developed mainly through the ingenuity of farmers.
-In the past, power take-off used belt drives, drive shaft attachments and pneumatics like bleed air, but a geared transmission is more common today.
+In the past, PTOs used belt drives, drive shaft attachments and pneumatics like bleed air, but a geared transmission is more commonly used today.

 Because PTOs are often exposed to the elements, safely handling the mechanical power source is essential.
-Operators should be aware of how to use PTO accessories safely and always power down and remove keys from the ignition for any maintenance.
+Operators should be aware of how to use PTO accessories cautiously and always power down and remove keys from the ignition before doing any maintenance.

 In trucks, PTOs are found in mechanical gearboxes.
 These gearboxes are attached to apertures provided on truck transmissions and used to transfer the power of the truck's engine to auxiliary components like a hydraulic pump.